 Supporting Students

 Most offices will also provide resources and advice to faculty and staff so don’t hesitate to call and ask them how you can help your student directly.
-If you are made aware of a student challenge that leaves you feeling concerned, worried, and/or alarmed, you are encouraged to make a referral to the SDSU’s CARES (Campus Assistance, Response, Evaluation and Support) Team.
+If you are made aware of a student challenge that leaves you feeling concerned for the student, yourself, or others, you are encouraged to make a referral to the SDSU’s CARES (Campus Assistance, Response, Evaluation and Support) Team.

 CARES Campus and Community Resources